Marketplace vs Website: What Southeast Asian brands need to know

 Key Takeaways

-• Marketplaces like Shopee, Lazada, and Maribali are powerful for reach and speed, but come with trade-offs in brand control and fees.
+• Marketplaces like Shopee, Lazada, and Maribali are some of the best online marketplaces and top online marketplaces in the region, driving online sales for businesses with their broad reach and speed, but come with trade-offs in brand control and fees.

 • Owning your own ecommerce website gives you full control over design, customer experience, and long-term growth; but takes more effort upfront.

-• The hybrid approach is often best for businesses in Southeast Asia: drive awareness through marketplaces, build loyalty on your own platform.
+• The hybrid approach is often best for businesses in Southeast Asia: drive awareness through marketplaces, build loyalty on your own platform, and support global selling for Southeast Asian brands.

 • Southeast Asia’s diversity matters: platforms and payment preferences vary from Brunei to Indonesia to Vietnam.
 Localisation isn’t optional.